saiho/future-foods-raspberry/README.md

 sudo pip3 install pyyaml
 ```

-## Add an extra partition
+## Partitions and OverlayFS

-After finishing the setup, the idea is to lock the two default partitions (`boot` and `rootfs`) setting them as readonly (see below, [Overlay FS](#overlay-fs)).
+After finishing the setup, the idea is to lock the partitions `boot` and `rootfs`, setting them as readonly and activate the [OverlayFS](#enable-overlayfs).
+The OverlayFS allows to write in the root partition, keeping the changes only in memory but never writing them back in the SD card.
+This means that if the Raspberry is rebooted, all changes are lost.
+This prevents damaging the SD card due to frequent writes or corrupting the file system due to sudden loss of power.

 To allow upgrading the application easily, a new partition is created.
 It will contain the application and some configuration files.
+The partition name will be `app`.

+By default the `app` partition will be mounted as read-only.
+Everytime that becomes necessary to save changes, it has to be remounted as read-write, save the data, and finally remount it as read-only.

+### Add the app partition
-From Liux, shrink the `rootfs` partition.
-That can be done using several partition manager tools, or from the command line, using `resize2fs`.
-Then create a new EXT4 partition.
-Again, that can be done with a partition manager or the commands `parted` and `mkfs.ext4`.

-Note that shrink should be done after first boot, otherwise the first boot could fail.
+Extract the SD Card from the Raspberry and open it in your main PC.
+Using Linux, shrink the `rootfs` partition, reducing it by 2 Gb.
+This can be done using several partition manager tools, or from the command line, using `resize2fs`.
+Note that the shrink should be done **after first boot**, otherwise the first boot could fail.

+Then create a new EXT4 partition with the label `app`.
+Again, this can be done with a partition manager or the commands `parted` and `mkfs.ext4`.

-## Mount new partition
+### Mount the new partition

-The idea is to have an entry in the `fstab` that will mount the new partition by default as read-only.
-When necessary, it could be remounted as read-write.
+Put the SD Card back in the Raspberry, boot and connect.

 Get the PARTUUID of the new partition, running `blkid /dev/mmcblk0p3`.